Chess grandmaster becomes No. 1 in fantasy soccer - WHIZ News

 The fantasy game involves picking a squad of 15 players from Premier League clubs who score points through goals, assists, defensive shutouts and a few other elements during each round of games in England’s top division.

-“Since a lot of people are asking about my FPL strategy,” Carlsen told his 246,900 followers on Twitter, “mine is the not so groundbreaking one of part stats and part gut feeling.”
+“Since a lot of people are asking about my FPL strategy,” Carlsen told his more than 247,000 followers on Twitter, “mine is the not so groundbreaking one of part stats and part gut feeling.”

 It was working well in a game played by 7,190,421 players from around the world this season.
 Carlsen also did well in FPL two seasons ago, finishing in 2,397th place.